ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa1.md

 Note that using someone's work without giving credit to them is a violation of academic integrity.

+## Submission Checklist
+Here is a list of items to check for before submitting PA1.

+- [ ] FirstExample.java
+- [ ] DesignRecipleExamples.java
+  - [ ] Perimeter Method
+    - [ ] 2 tests, each with different parameters and a comment (2 total) with the expected value of the test
+  - [ ] BorderArea Method
+    - [ ] 2 tests, each with different parameters and a comment (2 total) with the expected value of the test
+  - [ ] Converter Method
+    - [ ] 2 tests, each with different parameters and a comment (2 total) with the expected value of the test
+    - [ ] 1 comment describing what the converter does, what parameters it takes, and any relevant outside sources
+  - [ ] Combiner Method
+    - [ ] 2 tests, each with different parameters and a comment (2 total) with the expected value of the test
+    - [ ] At least 1 test with parameters that produce an incorrect output and a comment explaining why the output is incorrect **OR** 1 comment describing why all parameters will produce the correct output
+    - [ ] 1 comment describing what the combiner does, what parameters it takes, and any relevant sources.

 ## Part 1- Setting Up

 - **On your own computer**: General instructions for setting up your environment can be found in [this document](https://github.com/ucsd-cse11-f21/cse11-pa1-starter/blob/main/Instructions%20for%20setting%20up%20Java%20on%20your%20own%20machine.pdf).
 There are specific video tutorials for [Windows](https://drive.google.com/file/d/1FxIAaGj7JAAN5QNpqcx1JBdv36yzX6TX/view?usp=sharing)  and [Mac](https://drive.google.com/file/d/1EsF6t_ZA7TIdQ0iIu9X_dh1T5YGmzxNG/view?usp=sharing).